 In regard to the future transportation network, trails are an important component for both recreation and commuter travel.
 A well-defined and connected trail system can encourage motorists to bike instead of drive to work, reducing peak period congestion.
+Pedestrian and bicycle trails should be interconnected with major generators, integrated with the Regional Bicycle Transportation Network (RBTN), and have continuity across major barriers and between jurisdictions.

-The City will implement the trail program as guided by the Park Master Plan, Walkability Assessment, and the Parks, Trails, and Open Space Chapter of this Comprehensive Plan.
+To help achieve the RBTN network, the City will implement the trail program as guided by the Park Master Plan, Walkability Assessment, and the Parks, Trails, and Open Space Chapter of this Comprehensive Plan.
 Refer to these referenced materials for additional detail and specifics of the future trails network.